Fake news websites in the United States: Clickbait

 Fake news websites often have article titles that are incredible, prompting the user to click on it and read more.
 This method of enticing readers to view content on their website often leads to exaggerated or even fake titles.
 When linked to from other sites, usually social media, having an extraordinary story title played a large part in tricking users who cannot tell if the article is real or not.
-This became especially relevant in the 2016 election.
+This became especially relevant in the 2016 U.S. election.
 Additionally, out-of-context or manipulated images can cause readers to incorrectly assume an article's legitimacy, often due to their inflammatory image choice.

 Facebook's Vice President of News Feed says the social media giant defines clickbait "as headlines that withhold significant amounts of information and mislead the user".
 Because it is difficult to determine what content exactly is fake news, the website uses a data set to calculate the likelihood of a headline being clickbait.